 If you decide on darker benchtops, the cupboards need to be white, as illustrated in the image above.

 The joinery is key to creating this look, with the door and drawers in a shaker profile with detail on end panels.
 Handles are integral to this look.
 Splashbacks are composed of subway tiles often in white, but if you wish to add some colour to the space, use pale greys, blues or greens.
 To be truly authentic install a butler’s sink, giving you the added advantage of a deep sink.

 Oversized, soft upholstered lounges in light coloured linen paired with cushions and throws in blues, greens and greys (although any colour can be used if they are subdued).
 For busy Australian families I strongly suggest that you use fabrics that create this look without the upkeep of pure linen.
 White wicker furniture and timber side tables also work well together to achieve a Hampton’s feel to your home.

 Textured rugs are vital for designating use of space and are often striped or in natural materials such as sisal or jute.
 If carpet is preferred in bedrooms then sisal is again used.

-For a traditional Hamptons look, display natural objects such as coral, shells or driftwood in large glass domes, and strategically place rattan baskets around the room.
+For a traditional Hamptons look, display natural objects such as coral, shells or driftwood in large glass domes.
+Strategically place rattan baskets around the room for decorative storage.

 Floor and table lamps are also important elements of this style and will create a soft, relaxed ambiance to the room.

-Windows ideally should be large French doors, painted white, opening onto a large verandah, and dressed in sheer breezy linen curtains.
+Windows ideally should be large white French doors opening onto a large verandah, and dressed in sheer breezy linen curtains.
 Shutters can also be used, however, it’s good to remember the more natural light the better.